mhuff17861/.dotfiles/README.md

 General
 -------
 My dotfiles, bootstrapped and automated with [dotbot](https://github.com/anishathalye/dotbot).
 This repo is currently only setup for debian-based environments, and most of the installation scripting will fail on other machines.
-I plan on making it compatible for Arch eventually.

 Installation
 ------------